-where $A{addr}$ is the number of Ajna tokens delegated to an address addr, and $v{i,addr}$ is the vote by address addr on proposal i.
-Voting power in the funding stage is based upon a snapshot of an address's delegated token balance 33 blocks prior to the funding stage's start block.
+where A{addr} is the number of Ajna tokens delegated to an address addr, and $v{i,addr}$ is the vote by address addr on proposal i.
+Similar to the screening stage, voting power in the funding stage is based upon two snapshots of an address's delegated token balance: 34 blocks prior to the funding stage's start block, and one block before the funding stage starts.
 Note that this quadratic system is not vulnerable to sybil attacks, as splitting tokens across multiple addresses results in a corresponding decrease in the "vote budget" of the voter.